So you had blood work completed and the results revealed elevated liver function. Now what?

-To get you moving in the right direction, we’ve put together a lot of useful facts for you to review.
-Read on for our insider information!
+To get you moving in the right direction, I’ve put together a lot of useful facts for you to review.
+Read on for some insider information!

 Common Rates After Elevated Liver Function Tests

-First of all, we would recommend only applying with those life insurers that are willing to work with your particular situation.
+First of all, I would recommend only applying with those life insurers that are willing to work with your particular situation.

-After helping so many clients like yourself, we are very familiar with the best insurance companies for over 50 adults with elevated liver function.
+After helping so many clients like yourself, I am very familiar with the best insurance companies for over 50 adults with elevated liver function.